 Background: Rare variants in sarcomere genes are an important cause of hypertrophic cardiomyopathy (HCM).
 Clinical differences based on genetic substrate have been identified but are underexplored, particularly regarding the impact and sequence of cardiovascular comorbidities and events.

 Methods: We conducted a longitudinal cohort study of genotyped HCM patients in the Sarcomeric Human Cardiomyopathy Registry (SHaRe).
 Patients were classified as sarcomeric (pathogenic/likely pathogenic sarcomere gene variant present) or non-sarcomeric (genetically-elusive) HCM.
-The influence of genetic status and the sequence of cardiovascular events were assessed in time-varying Cox proportional hazards models.
+The influence of the genetic classification and the sequence of cardiovascular events were assessed in time-varying Cox proportional hazards models.

 Results: We analyzed 5,942 patients (39% female, 89% probands, 50% sarcomeric HCM).
 Patients with sarcomeric HCM were younger at diagnosis (median age 37.8 versus 53.7 years, p<0.001), had a lower burden of obesity, hypertension, and left ventricular (LV) obstruction, but a higher burden and age-standardized incidence (ASI) of atrial fibrillation (ASI ratio 1.24 [CI 1.13-1.37]), LV systolic dysfunction (ASI ratio 1.22 [CI 1.07-1.39]) and ventricular arrhythmias (ASI ratio 1.30 [CI 1.11-1.52]).
-There was almost double the risk of HCM-related death (sudden cardiac death, heart failure or stroke) in sarcomeric HCM (HR 1.75 [CI 1.26-2.55]).
+There was almost double the risk of HCM-related death (death due to sudden cardiac death, heart failure or stroke) in sarcomeric HCM (HR 1.75 [CI 1.26-2.55]).

 In time-to-event analysis, atrial fibrillation was associated with higher rates of LV systolic dysfunction (HR 2.71 [CI: 2.22-3.31]), stroke (HR 2.13 [CI: 1.57-2.88]), ventricular arrhythmias (HR 3.21 [CI: 2.42-4.20]) and death (HR 1.99 [CI: 1-68-2.36]).
 The detrimental effects of atrial fibrillation and LV systolic dysfunction for leading to these outcomes were approximately twice as high in sarcomeric HCM versus non-sarcomeric HCM.
 Obesity, hypertension, and LV obstruction were not associated with advanced heart failure, stroke, ventricular arrhythmias, or death.

-Conclusions: The genetic substrate of patients with HCM influences clinical course and the impact of cardiovascular comorbidities on adverse outcomes.
+Conclusions: The genetic substrate of patients with HCM influenced clinical course and the impact of cardiovascular comorbidities on adverse outcomes.
 Obesity, hypertension, and LV obstruction are central features of non-sarcomeric HCM but not associated with excess risk of serious adverse events.
-Sarcomeric HCM was associated with more severe heart failure, arrhythmias, higher risk of HCM-related mortality, and worse outcomes related to atrial fibrillation and LV systolic dysfunction.
+Sarcomeric HCM was associated with greater risk of severe heart failure, arrhythmias, HCM-related mortality, and worse outcomes related to atrial fibrillation and LV systolic dysfunction.
 These findings have implications for risk stratification and managing patients according to genotype and comorbidities.

 Keywords: hypertrophic cardiomyopathy, cardiovascular outcomes, heart failure, genetics